magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 Things happen due to causes.
 They cease due to causes ceasing.
 We don’t need to be worrying about astrological predictions.
 We can just know what is occurring now.
-Everyone likes to ask these questions, though. the officials come to me and say, ‘The whole country will be communist!
+Everyone likes to ask these questions, though.
+In Thailand, the officials come to me and say, ‘The whole country will be communist!
 What will we do if that happens?’

 ‘We were born – what do we do about that?
 I haven’t thought much about this problem.
 I’ve always thought, since the day I was born the